smarnav2904/bim2ros/README.md

    ```

 ## Movement Graph
-1. Dispose your gridm generated with [INSERT HEURISTICS HERE] in `grids` folder within the repo.
+1. Dispose your gridm generated with [Heuristic Path Planner](<https://github.com/robotics-upo/Heuristic_path_planners>)] in `grids` folder within the repo.
 Then:
    ```
    roslaunch bim2ros load_gridm.launch
    ```

-2. Run
+  This will load the EDF and generate a Voronoi 3D approximation of the space.
+This will be published on a topic called `/voro_markers`
+2. You will need to launch
    ```
    roslaunch bim2ros clusters.launch
    ```
-   Then
+This will show which points of the Voronoi are going to be visited in `/cluster_medoids` .
+Adjusting the paramaters will make you be able to have more density in points if you want, but affecting on performance.

+Then, you can run:
    ```
    roslaunch bim2ros kdtree_clusters.launch
    ```
+This will show you which points are reachable from one to other.
+Remember to adjust the parameters depending on how restrictive you want the connections to be made.
 You would be able to see a topic called `/global_graph` publishing the full global traversability graph

 3. To see the final path to follow, run:
    ```
    roslaunch bim2ros MST.launch
    ```
+   If you wanna see those connections on text format, they will be saved as `mst_edges`